alekthegenius/Choroboard/README.md

 # Choroboard

-I silly idea I had where I would use my piano as a computer keyboard.
+I had a silly idea where I would use my piano as a computer keyboard.